Sequoiadendron giganteum: Northern and Central Europe

 Twenty-nine giant sequoias, measuring around 30 m in height, grow in Belgrade's municipality of Lazarevac in Serbia.

 The oldest Sequoiadendron in the Czech Republic, at 44 m, grows in Ratměřice u Votic castle garden.

+In Slatina, Croatia, 32.5 m (107 ft) tall giant sequoia grows in city park.
+Presumably seeded in 1890 and proclaimed as nature monument in 1967, now stands as a centerpiece in town's educational, presentational and informational center with tourist facilities available.